Intel

 Series C in 2012

 Sand 9, Inc. is a venture-funded startup focused on designing microelectromechanical systems (MEMS) that enhance the performance and capabilities of wireless devices.
-The company specializes in piezoelectric MEMS products, which serve as timing components for both mobile and low-power wireless systems, as well as communications infrastructure.
-By developing innovative solutions, Sand 9 aims to significantly improve the functionality of various wireless technologies.
+The company specializes in piezoelectric MEMS products, which are utilized to improve the timing and efficiency of both wireless and wired systems, particularly in mobile applications, low-power wireless technologies, and communications infrastructure.
+Through its innovative approach, Sand 9 aims to significantly advance the functionality of modern communication systems.

 BridgeWave Communications